-In typhoon-prone Philippines, recovery from Ambo as new storms hit
+In typhoon-prone Philippines, recovery from Ambo begins as new storms hit

 In the Philippines, UCC Disaster Ministries is aiding recovery from Typhoon Ambo/VongFong as new storms hit diverse areas of this nation of islands.